 The California State Legislature considers the following valid grounds for granting an exception to the IID requirement:

-Defendant is sole proprietor of a business that requires two or more vehicles be registered in defendant's name, in which case an IID need only be installed on one of the vehicles;
+The defendant is the sole proprietor of a business that requires two or more vehicles be registered in defendant's name, in which case an IID need only be installed on one of the vehicles;

 The Court determines that the hardship imposed by the installation of the device will far outweigh the likelihood that the defendant will drink and drive again while on court-ordered probation.